Azure-Samples/serverless-chat-langchainjs/docs/tutorial/04-preparing-understanding-language-models.md

 ollama run mistral
 ```

-An invitation will be sent to your terminal, allowing you to directly communicate with the AI model in a chat-like format similar to Chat Application.
+An invitation will be sent to your terminal, allowing you to directly communicate with the AI model in a chat-like format like Chat Application.

 ![Ollama Mistral](./images/ollama-mistra-cli.png)